 We are glad to help you navigate prerequisite course requirements.
 Please send requests only for those courses that do not clearly meet the noted requirement.
 Do not verify courses that meet the requirements.
 For example, if your school offers General Chemistry I or Introduction to Chemistry I then you can feel confident that it will meet our general chemistry I requirement.

 The following supplemental materials are required:

-- Supplemental Application and fee paid by debit or credit card.
-The supplemental application will ask NC General Assembly required questions about military service, community standards, and residency (for those who wish to claim NC Residency for tuition purposes).
+- Complete the UNC-CH supplemental application.
+The supplemental application consists of questions required by the NC General Assembly about military service, community standards, and residency (for those who wish to claim NC Residency for tuition purposes).

 A waiver for the DAHS supplemental fee is available to qualified individuals.
 If you applied for and were granted a fee waiver for the PTCAS application, you will be granted a waiver for the UNC-CH Department of Allied Health Sciences (UNC DPT) fee.
 Please send a brief note of confirmation regarding the PTCAS waiver and/or a copy of the PTCAS waiver confirmation, with your PTCAS ID number, to firstname.lastname@example.org.

 We admit 30-32 applicants each fall for the Doctor of Physical Therapy program.
 Admission is highly competitive.
 No component of your application is more important than another.
 A holistic approach is used to consider all applications.